-All MCFT students must maintain an electronic Professional Development Portfolio on taskstream.com throughout the program.
-The MCFT portfolio must include the standard CPSY Portfolio requirements (see Professional Development Portfolio, App.
-C) along with evaluations of key assignments from designated courses in the program.
-This portfolio allows you and the program to track your development as a marriage, couple, and family therapist.
-The MCFT faculty will inform you of those requirements during MCFT 502 & MCFT 510.
+All MCFT students must maintain an electronic Professional Development Portfolio on Taskstream.com throughout the program.
+Requirements for the portfolio are described in Appendix C. Together with evaluations of key assignments from designated courses in the program, your Taskstream portfolio allows you and the program to track your development as a marriage, couple, and family therapist.
+The MCFT faculty will inform you of those requirements during MCFT 502.